vladmirfox/pokeemerald-expansion/docs/STYLEGUIDE.md

 ### `UNUSED`

-If a function or data is introduced but is never called, it is designated as `UNUSED`.
+If a function or data is introduced but is never called, it is designated as `UNUSED`. `UNUSED` functions should not be introduced unless neccesary.

 ```c
 static void UNUSED PadString(const u8 *src, u8 *dst)